oneapi-src/oneDNN/source/ops/convolution/Convolution_1.rst

 The padded input and the dilated kernel are then ungrouped into `g` equal-sized input and kernel segments; padded input segment :math:`i` and dilated kernel segment :math:`i` are convolved.
-The convolution is only peformed where there is complete spatial overlap between the shifted kernel and the padded input, so there will be :math:`p_b+p_e+X_I-d(X_K-1)` outputs.
+The convolution is only performed where there is complete spatial overlap between the shifted kernel and the padded input, so there will be :math:`p_b+p_e+X_I-d(X_K-1)` outputs.
 The output segments are then regrouped along the output channel axis.
 Finally, all but the results on a multiple of